Consideration when changing your Backyard in to a “Backyard Vacation” Destination!

 - Water Treatment Options

-Watrer Treatment Options:
+Water Treatment Options:

-If owning a “Green” environmentally friendly pool is important and/or if someone in your family has sensitive skin, we suggest utilizing a chlorine or “salt” generator, like the Hayward Aqua Rite system and/or adding a borate product such as the Ocean Blue that we offer.
-The generator will actually make a high grade chlorine out of salt within the pool.
+If owning a “Green” environmentally friendly pool is important and/or if someone in your family has sensitive skin, we suggest utilizing a chlorine or “salt” generator, like the Hayward Aqua Rite system, and/or adding a borate product such as the Ocean Blue that we offer.
+The generator will actually make high-grade chlorine out of salt within the pool.
 Because it utilizes what is already in the pool the alkalinity and Ph remain more balanced and less treatment is required.
-Again, because it “makes” chlorine as needed, the chlorine is usually kept at a more controlled, lower level which makes the water less abraisive to the skin.
+Again, because it “makes” chlorine as needed, the chlorine is usually kept at a more controlled, lower level which makes the water less abrasive to the skin.
 The Ocean Blue actually tends to “soften” the pool water and takes out the carbon dioxide that is needed for algae or bacterial growth.
 This product is also available for the “salt” pools in the form of Salt Support or for hot tubs Simply Soft.

 What are other variables in pool ownership?
 There are many, many other variables that can impact the ease or difficulty of maintaining your pool… What is the pool size?
 How often does it get used?
 How many people use the pool?
-What is the “hygene factor” of the people in the pool?
+What is the “hygiene factor” of the people in the pool?
 How much and what kinds of make-up, hair spray, suntan lotions, etc. are being introduced into the pool water?
-What types and quality chemicals are being utilized to treat the pool water? (refer to Warning #2) When and how often is the water being tested and treated?
+What types and quality chemicals are being utilized to treat the pool water?
+(Refer to Warning #2) When and how often is the water being tested and treated?
 How many trees and or shrubs are within the wind of the pool?
-Do you or any neighbors (on a windy day can be quite a distance away…) utilize lawn pesticides or fertilizers?
+Do you or any neighbors (on a windy day that can be quite a distance away…) utilize lawn pesticides or fertilizers?
 On the initial filling of the pool, what is the water source and initial quality?
 How does the source water test for re-filling the pool after evaporation and/or splash out?
 If you are on municipal water, are they adding phosphates to their lines?
-Even the recent rain and how acid it was can effect your pool water quality…
+Even the recent rain and how acidic it was can affect your pool water quality…

 Are you considering a Hot-Tub rather than a pool?